WokLibCodeClub/.github/profile/README.md

 OR

 2. Code on your own and use instructions on the Raspberry Pi website.
-We suggest you try the *Turtle Race* game:

-[Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race) where you code several Python turtles to race against one another
+We suggest you try the *Turtle Race* game  where you code several Python turtles to race against one another.
+The link to the project is [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race).

 Here is a demo of the basic Turtle Race (click Play to start it if the animation doesn't start automatically):